 The idea behind this thermal expansion calculator is simple: if you heat a material, it expands.
 If you cool it down, it shrinks.
 How much though?
 Well, it depends on the property of the material called the "thermal expansion coefficient".
 In this article, we explain this concept in more detail.
 If you want to learn the thermal expansion equation, just keep reading!

 What is thermal expansion?

 Linear vs. volumetric expansion

 Linear expansion is one-dimensional.
-We typically observe it in all objects, for which length is much higher than the width.
+We typically observe it in all objects for which the length is much longer than the width.
 Railroad tracks are a good example.
 Did you notice that the tracks are not continuous but rather made up of hundreds of pieces separated by small spaces (called control joints)?
 It is because of the thermal expansion.
-During extreme summers (40°C), a track can be .048% longer than by 0°C. It may not seem much, but if a track has a length of 1 km, the difference in length reaches 48 cm!
+During extreme summers (40 °C), a track can be .048% longer than by 0 °C. It may not seem much, but if a track has a length of 1 km, the difference in length reaches 48 cm!
 Of course, it doesn't mean that the railroad tracks expand in one direction only; we neglect the increase in height and width, as they are multifold smaller.

 Volumetric expansion, on the other hand, is three-dimensional.
 If a material is isotropic (has the same properties in all directions), it expands uniformly.
-Let's take a real-life example - opening a closed glass jar with a metal lid.
+Let's take a real-life example − opening a closed glass jar with a metal lid.
 You might find it difficult, but after pouring some hot water on the lid, it gives way more easily.
 It happens because the lid expands much faster than glass.

 Thermal expansion equation

 Our thermal expansion calculator uses a simple formula to find the thermal expansion of any object.
 The equations for linear and volumetric expansion are very similar.